-The School of Nursing offers a bachelor's degree in nursing to pre-licensure and licensed practical nurse students.
-The curriculum* is designed to prepare the graduate to practice as a generalist, collaboratively with other health professionals in the promotion, restoration and maintenance of health.
-Through study and clinical practice, students develop nursing skills and knowledge, enabling them to provide quality health care and to qualify for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+The School of Nursing offers a bachelor's degree in nursing.
+The basic pre-licensure option prepares an individual to become a registered professional nurse.
+The Advance LPN/BSN Option allows the licensed practical nurse to transition into the baccalaureate pre-licensure program within a reduced time frame.
+The Accelerated-BSN (A-BSN) Option allows the student with an earned baccalaureate degree to move through the baccalaureate pre-licensure program within a reduced time frame.
+Baccalaureate education in nursing prepares an individual for personal and professional growth.
+Through liberal education, baccalaureate-nursing graduates are prepared to participate in multifaceted environments.
+The core of knowledge within the program provides a foundation for thinking in critical and creative ways.
+The baccalaureate curriculum is designed to prepare the graduate to practice as a generalist independently or collaboratively with other health professionals in the areas of health promotion, risk reduction and illness management.
+Through study and lab/clinical practice, students develop nursing skills and knowledge, enabling them to provide quality health care and to qualify for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 The baccalaureate and master's degree programs in nursing at Saint Xavier University are accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, D.C.
 20036, 202-887-6791.